I heard the angels singing….ahhh ahhh ahhh. I felt as if this past weekend I had died and went to barn wood heaven.

 We also brought home a piece of elm to compare the two.
 Which do you prefer?

 Here’s what the board looked like after a first pass of planing.
 A bit blotchy and not too pretty, unless that’s the look you’re after.
 We plan to plane it down until we get an even color, but are going to try to retain the defects.
 There’s a story in those marks.

-I have to tell you thought that I felt a sort of eerie feeling when standing among this ancient wood, like walking on holy ground.
-It brought to my mind thoughts of how our country was founded on God’s word and this scripture popped into my head:
+However, I have to tell you thought that I felt a sort of eerie feeling when standing among this ancient wood, like walking on holy ground.
+It brings to my mind thoughts of how our country is founded on God’s word and this scripture pops into my head: